 2/ Private ceremony

-This costs more than the public civil ceremony.
-However, you are allowed to have up to 100 guests.
+Although this costs more than the public civil ceremony, you are allowed to have up to 100 guests.
 The location is more (not completely) private than the first option.
 You can choose either the 4th Floor Gallery (North or South.
 North is preferred because the light is much more flattering) or the Mayor’s Balcony.
 Instead of a 10-minute block, you have the space for one hour.
 You can also bring your own officiant to personalize your ceremony process however you wanted.

 *The wedding ceremony above was held privately on the Mayor’s Balcony, and the reception was taken on the same day at their family’s ranch.
 Check out their SF City Hall wedding preview.

 3/ Reserving the entire SF City Hall on the weekend

 This is an option if you want to make SF City Hall your wedding venue for the evening.
 This option costs most among the three, but you have the entire SF City Hall for your wedding day.Â If you go this route, you can make the reservation many months in advance, just as you would with any other wedding venues.
 Keep in mind that because SF City Hall is a government building, many legal requirements are imposed on your wedding vendors â especially proof of liability insurance.